 Account for everything.
-If there are any pensions or annuities you’re already receiving, include those, and if you have a side business that brings in some spending money, include that too.
+If you’re already receiving pension or annuity income, include it, and if you have a side business that brings in some spending money, include that too.

 For our example, Joe and Jill each have a salary of $60,000 and a take-home pay of $50,000, for a combined take-home pay of $100,000.